magejosh/wizards-choice/docs/technical_documentation.md

 - **AXIOM 14**: Design equipment bonuses to complement different play styles rather than having clear "best" items.
 - **AXIOM 15**: Implement equipment as composable modifiers to wizard stats for flexibility.
 - **AXIOM 16**: Balance equipment bonuses against progression to maintain game challenge.

+- **All equipment (robes, belts, etc.) is procedurally generated using the equipment generator.**
+- **Spell scrolls are not generated as equipment and are not part of the procedural equipment system.**

+## Equipment Slot Overwriting Prevention

+The equipment system ensures that when a player equips an item, any item already occupying the target slot is first moved back to the player's inventory before the new item is equipped.
+This prevents accidental overwriting and loss of equipped items.

+Special handling is implemented for 'finger' slots (rings):
+- The player has two ring slots, `finger1` and `finger2`.
+- When equipping a ring, the system checks for an empty slot.
+If both are filled, the first slot (`finger1`) is replaced, and the previously equipped ring is returned to inventory.
+- Unequipping a ring requires specifying which slot to remove from.

+This logic is implemented in both the state management (wizardModule.ts) and the UI (EquipmentScreen.tsx), ensuring robust and consistent behavior.

+For a visual overview, see the process map in [process_maps.md](process_maps.md#equipment-slot-handling-process).

 ## Inventory System